-- Tap the “Account” icon with your profile image in the upper right corner.
+- Tap the “Account” icon (your profile image) in the upper right.

-Here you can see your watch time for today, yesterday, and the past seven days.
-Another pretty useful statistic is your daily average, which can be an indicator of whether you’ve been spending too much time watching YouTube on a daily basis.
+Following the steps above, you can see your watch time for today, yesterday, and the past seven days.
+Another helpful statistic is your daily average, which can indicate whether you’ve been spending too much time watching YouTube each day.

-Please keep in mind, that if you’re using YouTube Music or YouTube TV, these times won’t be factored in the “Time Watched” feature.
+If you’re using YouTube Music or YouTube TV, these times won’t be factored into the “Time Watched” feature.
 Besides this limitation, the watch times are calculated from all other YouTube products you’ve used to access the video content, including your giant TV and those tablets.

 Things to Note

-You must be signed in to your account to allow YouTube to calculate your watch time, then everything you watch is kept in your Watch History, which is the main database for the Time Watched feature.
+You must be signed in to your account to allow YouTube to calculate your watch time, then everything you watch is kept in your Watch History, the central database for the Time Watched feature.
 If you delete a video from your watch history, it won’t count in your watch time.

-Also, any views recorded in Chrome’s Incognito mode, or any similar feature in other browsers, won’t count either.
-That traffic doesn’t get registered to your watch history because of the privacy security such modes provide.
+Also, any views recorded in Chrome’s Incognito mode or a similar feature in other browsers won’t count either.
+That traffic doesn’t register to your watch history because of the privacy settings that such features provide.

-One thing to consider when using this feature, is YouTube’s Autoplay option that automatically plays video after video.
-If you have it turned on and leave YouTube playing while you’re not watching the videos, all that will be included in your total watch time as well.
+One thing to consider when using the “time Watched” feature is that YouTube’s Autoplay option automatically plays video after video.
+If you have it turned on and leave YouTube playing while you’re not watching anything, the views still count in your total watch time.

 Besides the statistics mentioned above, this feature also gets a couple of other tools that can help you optimize your watch time.